 Stand Alone Power Systems (SAPS)

 Essential Energy delivers reliable, safe and efficient energy solutions that meet our customers’ changing needs.
-For customers located at the end of remote powerlines, Stand Alone Power Systems (SAPS) are an innovative and cost-effective way to ensure reliable and safe electricity supply.
-For suitable properties, Essential Energy will install, maintain and operate these systems at no additional charge.
+Stand Alone Power Systems (SAPS) are an innovative and cost-effective way to ensure reliable and safe electricity supply to customers located at the end of remote powerlines.

 What is a Stand Alone Power System?

-A Stand Alone Power System is an independent power supply which includes solar panels, a battery for energy storage and a back-up diesel generator.
-It operates independently from the electricity network of poles and wires and can be used to power homes or other types of accommodation, sheds, workshops and offices.
+A Stand Alone Power System (SAPS) is an independent power supply which operates independently from the network of electricity poles and powerlines and can be used to power homes or other types of accommodation, sheds, workshops and offices.
+The system set-up includes:

 • Deliver more reliable power to customers located at the end of long, remote powerlines